 Even though you are still making only $75,000 a year, you increased your net worth by almost $100,000 a year.
 There are not many people who can increase their net worth by more than they make in a year!

 In year nine, you are adding $26,500 in equity pay down, $28,800 in cash flow, $25,000 in built-in equity with purchases, for a total net worth increase of $80,300.
 Your total net worth increase over nine years is now $425,500.
 You also have $60,000 saved up after paying for one house as an owner occupant, which is enough to buy another investment property, leaving $26,500 cash left over!

 In year ten, you have enough cash to buy two more properties and have $28,000 in cash left over.
 Net worth increases by $114,500, bringing us up to a total increase of $540,000.

-This year you buy three houses because there is $94,600 in cash available.
-After buying the three houses, there is $22,100 cash left in savings, equity was paid down $44,500 and $50,400 in cash flow was generated.
+This year, you buy three houses because there is $94,600 in cash available.
+After buying the three houses, there is $22,100 cash left in savings, equity was paid down, and $44,500 and $50,400 in cash flow was generated.
 Total net worth is now $814,100!
 You are getting closer to making one million dollars investing in real estate!

 You own 16 rental properties which are producing over $60,000 a year!
 The incredible part is we did not increase the rents at all, even though they are likely to go up over thirteen years.
 We assumed there was no appreciation, even though there likely will be over that time.
 Due to the tax advantages of rentals, you are probably taking home as much in passive income from your rentals as you are from your job.